 The Mel C. Marshall Student Scholarship was developed to encourage high school seniors or college students to enroll in careers related to the precast concrete industry and to provide opportunities for those students who receive financial support to liaise with CPCA.
 Scholarship applications are requested by October 31 for the academic year beginning the following fall, and by April 30 for the [...]
 More

 The Nellie Martin Carman Scholarship is available to graduating seniors from public high schools in King, Pierce, and Snohomish counties in Washington state (and a US citizen).
 Application forms are only available through these high schools and candidates for the scholarship are nominated by their school each year.
 Scholarships are renewable for four years of college in the state of Washington. [...]
 More

 The New Jersey City University Business Honors Program in Finance is a challenging program for highly-prepared incoming freshman who seek to pursue finance related careers.
 Selected recipients will receive four-year full-tuition scholarships, a free laptop computer, study abroad experiences, workplace internships, personalized advisement from expert faculty and priority registration.
 For more [...]
 More

 The Paul S. Mills Scholarship program offers scholarships to students pursuing an undergraduate education in a financial service related field.
-This may include finance, accounting, insurance or risk management, actuarial sciences, and related fields of business.
+This may include finance, accounting, insurance or risk management, actuarial sciences, and personal financial planning.